ACCESSIBILITY AT TLR

 Festival staff will not be able to provide physical assistance to move luggage between car parks and campsites, or to put up tents.
 If you require assistance of this nature, you must bring along a Personal Assistant who is capable of supporting your needs.

 Please let us know if you would like to camp in the Accessible Campsite on the Access Application Form.
-Please note, there are no accessible sanitation facilities in the General or Premium campsites.

 In addition to a Personal Assistant, you are allowed up to four guests to camp with you in the Accessible Campsite.
 Please advise of your numbers on the Accessible Application Form so we can accommodate your group.

-ACCESSIBLE LIVE-IN VEHICLE FIELD
+ACCESSIBLE LIVE-IN VEHICLE AREA

 There are no accessible facilities in the Premium Campsite.
 If you have a Premium Camping ticket but require accessible facilities, we recommend you camp in the Meadow View Accessible Campsite.
 Please let us know on the Access Application Form.
 If you choose to camp in the Hoss Town Premium Campsite, your Access Accreditation will allow you to use the accessible facilities located in the Meadow View Accessible Campsite.

-ACCESSIBLE PITCH & PARK
+ACCESSIBLE PITCH & PARK AREA

 Please let us know if you would like to camp in the Accessible Pitch & Park Field on the Access Application Form.
 Please note, there are no accessible sanitation facilities in the Pitch & Park Field.

 You will need to buy a Pitch & Park User Ticket for each member of your party, as well as a Pitch & Park Plot Ticket for your vehicle from our ticket page.
 Please note, only one vehicle per application.